 Often dental clinics have whole oral health care teams which can include dentists, dental hygienists, dental assistants, dental technicians, and administrative staff.
 However, there are now clinics that are owned by hygienists with no dentist on site.
 So, do you need to have both a dentist and a dental hygienist?

-Dental hygienists are your first line of defence against gum disease.
+Dental hygienists in Calgary are your first line of defence against gum disease.

 Of the regulated health professions in Canada (which are jobs like chiropractors, dietitians, paramedics, and optometrists), the sixth-largest group are dental hygienists.
 There are now more than 30,000 dental hygienists working in Canada.